tingbot/tingbot-docs/docs/guides/setup.md

 Introduction
 ============

-You've followed the [assembly instructions](tingbot-assembly-instructions-v1.pdf), your Tingbot is assembled and ready to go.
+You've followed the [assembly instructions](tingbot-assembly-instructions-v2.pdf), your Tingbot is assembled and ready to go.

+Make sure your wiring matches [this diagram](http://i.imgur.com/DYWuEgB.jpg) before you continue.
+If in doubt, go back and double-check.

 During this guide we'll: